5 Random Pages

 • An engine room attached to the store to the right of the entrance.
 A ceramic pipe leads through the partition wall, possibly for cabling.

-Cable ducts/trenches leading to the holdfasts, and may have carried electrical and/or hydraulic cables to the guns.
-The exterior wall has two further holes of approximately 6 inches, and are assumed to have accommodate the engine air intake and exhaust.
+Cable ducts/trenches leading to the holdfasts, and which may have carried electrical and/or hydraulic connections to the guns.
+The exterior wall has two further holes of approximately 6-inches diameter, which are assumed to have accommodated the engine air intake and exhaust.

 • A small storage room fitted with a heavy steel door is attached to the left of the entrance.